Skip to main content

 Multi-tenancy availability

-• (Experimental) Tenant activity status setting available from version v1.21
+• (Experimental) Tenant activity status setting added in v1.21

 Multi-tenancy is disabled by default.
-To enable it, set the multiTenancyConfig variable in the class definition as shown below:
+To enable it, set the multiTenancyConfig variable in the collection definition as shown below:

 Add tenant(s)